AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Experiments

 \subsection{Implementation Details}

 We implement our whole framework with pure PyTorch.
-For expression coefficients, we directly use the first 32 expression bases of Basel Face Model~\cite{gerig2018morphable}.
-For appearance voxel grid of canonical appearance, we set the channel number of feature as 4 and resolution as $32^{3}$.
-For expression motion, the number of MVG bases is set as 32 (equal to the number of expression coefficients).
-The channel number of the features is set as 2 and the resolution of each grid is set as $64^{3}$.
+For expression coefficients, we directly use the first 32 expression basis of Basel Face Model~\cite{blanz1999a, gerig2018morphable}.
+For appearance voxel grid of canonical appearance, we set the channel number of feature as 4 and resolution as $64^{3}$.
+For expression motion, the number of MVG basis is set as 32 (equal to the number of expression coefficients).
+The channel number of the features is set as 2 and the resolution of each grid is set as $16^{3}$.
 All the MLPs in our framework are 2-layer with 64 neurons for each hidden layer.
 We uniformly set frequency number as 4 for positional encoding.
 For multi-distance interpolation, we set $K$ as 3.
-For loss function, we set $\lambda=0.01$.
+Under this hyperparameter setting, an average of 140ms to render a $256\times256$ resolution image is required on one RTX 3090 GPU.

 During optimization, we use Adam optimizer.
-The initial learning rate is set as $1 \times 10^{-2}$ for MVG bases and appearance voxel grid, and $1 \times 10^{-3}$ for all the tiny MLPs.
+The initial learning rate is set as $1 \times 10^{-2}$ for MVG basis and appearance voxel grid, and $1 \times 10^{-3}$ for all the tiny MLPs.
 At the 500 and 2000 iterations, we reduce the learning rate by a third.
-For ray sampling, we sample 4096 rays and 64 points along each ray in each iteration.
+For the loss function, we set $\lambda=0.01$.
+For ray sampling, 4096 rays and 64 points are sampled along each ray in each iteration.
 The batch size is set as 1.
-Thus, the time consumption of one iteration is 34ms on one RTX 3090 GPU.
+Thus, the time consumption of one iteration is 34ms .
 We train a model for 10000 iterations in total.
 For the first 6000 iterations, we use training images with $256\times256$ resolution and for the last 4000 iterations, we use $512\times512$ resolution.

-We collected 8 training videos for our experiments. with 4 of them are from HDTF dataset~\cite{zhang2021flow}, 1 from NeRFBlendShape~\cite{gao2022reconstructing}.
-We additionally collect 3 videos by a hand-hold mobile phone.
-Each video contains about 2000-4000 frames.
-Meanwhile, we collect several videos as source videos for facial reenactment task.
+We collected 9 training videos for our experiments. with 4 of them are from HDTF dataset~\cite{zhang2021flow}, 1 from NeRFBlendShape~\cite{gao2022reconstructing}.
+We additionally collect 4 videos by a hand-hold mobile phone.
+Each video contains about 2000-4000 frames and we reserved the last 15\% of each video solely for evaluation.
+Meanwhile, we collect several videos as source videos for cross-identity reenactment task.